MicroGridsPy/MicroGridsPy/docs/source/advanced.rst

      - Description
    * - Scenarios
      - [-]
-     - Number of scenarios to consider within the optimisation
+     - Number of scenarios to consider within the optimization
    * - Scenario_Weight
      - [%] (0-1)
      - Occurrence probability of each scenario (between 0 and 1)

+The multi-scenario mode enables the model to handle a diverse range of potential future states, enhancing its applicability and robustness in uncertain environments.
+By considering multiple scenarios, the model can provide a more resilient and adaptable solution, crucial for long-term energy planning in areas with fluctuating or unpredictable energy profiles.
+The optimization algorithm considers each scenario's unique characteristics, ensuring that the solutions are not only feasible but also optimized for each scenario's specific conditions.

 -------------------------------------------------------------------------